robertovargas97/Wepack-initial-structure/README.md

 # Webpack Initial Structure

-This is the initial project for create applications using webpack.
+This is the initial project to create applications using webpack.

 ### Important: